 Engaging our students’ matters on so many fronts, but when our job is to make sure they are learning as a person, not just a math student or a social studies pupil, creating engaging experiences in the classroom is the best (and least outdated) way of educating the students we have in our classrooms today.

-This can be extremely overwhelming for some teachers, especially those who have been teaching the same way for many years.
+This can be extremely overwhelming for some teachers to truthfully answer, “What is student engagement”, especially those who have been teaching the same way for many years.
 If you ask them, “What is student engagement?”, they may give you a similar answer to what is listed above, but their delivery of their content does not match with what needs to be encouraged to meet those goals.